Opening of the Dekoloniale Festival 2024 and vernissage of the decentralized joint exhibition in the Museum Nikolaikirche

 These two exhibitions of “Dekoloniale - what remains?!” explore Berlin’s involvement in the global history of slavery and colonialism over centuries, highlighting the largely unrecognized actions of resistance figures.

-Speakers: Nadja Ofuatey-Alazard, Sophie Plagemann & Paul Spies, Christine Regus, Katarzyna Wielga-Skolimowska, Kurator*innen & Künstler*innen, curators and artist residents
+Speakers: Nadja Ofuatey-Alazard, Sophie Plagemann & Paul Spies, Christine Christine Regus, Katarzyna Wielga-Skolimowska, Kurator*innen & Künstler*innen, curators and artist residents

 Performance: Felisha Carenage & Moko Jumbies